damccull/freetimeprogrammer/input/posts/adopting-remote-unifi-devices-with-windows-server-dhcp.md

 </style>

 # Introduction
-UniFi Access Points (APs) are fantastic, but can be difficult to adopt from a UniFi Controller if they never show up.
-Many different DHCP servers can be configured to tell the APs where the Controller is.
+UniFi Access Points (APs) and other devices are fantastic, but can be difficult to adopt from a UniFi Controller if they never show up.
+Many different DHCP servers can be configured to tell the devices where the Controller is.
 You can learn to configure several DHCP servers [here][other-dhcp-stuff] but, to my knowledge, noone has yet written a tutorial on how to do this with Windows DHCP Server.
 This article aims to teach you just how to do that.

 Cisco's document on setting up DHCP option 43 for their branded devices was invaluable to my understanding.
-Similarly, Ubiquiti's own document on the adoption of remote APs by a UniFi Controller provided the rest of the information I needed.
-Armed with these two articles I set about experimenting, and ended up successfully adopting APs on a separate network from the controller.
+Similarly, Ubiquiti's own document on the adoption of remote devices by a UniFi Controller provided the rest of the information I needed.
+Armed with these two articles I set about experimenting, and ended up successfully adopting devices on a separate network from the controller.

 # Prerequisites
 This article assumes these to be true:
 * You have a working network with two separate subnets
 * A Windows Server handles all DHCP requests for the server
 * You are not using the router's built in DHCP server
-* There is a UniFi AP on a separate subnet from the UniFi Controller
+* There is a UniFi AP (or other UniFi device) on a separate subnet from the UniFi Controller

 If you have no met these prerequisites, this will not likely work for you.
 Setting up these requirements is beyond the scope of this article, but [Youtube](https://youtube.com) has a ton of videos on how to set these devices up in any fashion you wish.